EQUIP offers a range of topics attending equally to the Bible, theology, church history, missions, ministry, and current issues.

 Wednesdays 730-930pm | 24 Sep, 1, 8, 15, 22, 29 Oct, 5 Nov | via Zoom

 Biodata.
-Dr Roland Chia is Chew Hock Hin Professor at TTC and Theological and Research Advisor of the Ethos Institute for Public Christianity.
+Dr Roland Chia is Chew Hock Hin Professor of Christian Doctrine at Trinity Theological College and Theological and Research Advisor at the Ethos Institute for Public Christianity.
 He graduated with a PhD in Theology from King’s College, University of London, in 1994 and started teaching at TTC in 1995 as an adjunct lecturer before joining the college in 1997.
 Dr Chia has served as the Director of the Centre for the Development of Christian Ministry (now EQUIP) and Dean of Postgraduate School.
 He also served as the editor of Church and Society and consulting editor of the Trinity Theological Journal.

 Sexuality Matters (Rev Dr Edmund Fong)